xplosionmind/tommi.space/content/jam/public/Fediverse workshop.md

 - Objects or small cardboard pieces representing different Fediverse nodes or clients

 <div class='red box'>

-	<h2>⚠️ Spoiler alert ⚠️</h2>
+## ⚠️ Spoiler alert ⚠️

-	<p>If you intend to participate to the lab, I suggest you not to read further in order to avoid spoiling your experience.</p>
+If you intend to participate to the lab, I suggest you not to read further in order to avoid spoiling your experience.

 </div>

 <figure>